 a.
 Chat services: Providing online live chat services is a great method of working in real-time with customers looking for products and services.
 Most chat services today allow businesses to provide answers to many common questions using AI type technology.
 As well, for those unique questions that require a live agent, most chat services will allow agents to share files, documents, links, and images with users so they can be directed to the information needed to make their buying decision.

 b.
-Texting: Many customers already text and often prefer texting over emails or a phone call.
+Texting: Many customers already text, and often prefer texting versus emails or a phone call.
 Make sure your company is setup to allow customers to text for questions on products, services, and customer support.

 c.
-Email correspondence: For those businesses that do not have live chat services, businesses can always utilize email correspondence to provide remote service to customers and provide needed resources to learn what products and services may be best for them, and coordinate order and purchasing details.
+Email correspondence: For those businesses that do not have live chat services, businesses can always utilize email correspondence to provide remote service to customers.
+Through email, one can provide needed resources to learn what products and services may be best for them, as well as coordinate order and purchasing details.
 While email has been around awhile, it can be quite powerful in situations where a business doesn’t have other means of providing customers with needed information for making their purchase from the company.

 d.
-Phone conversations: While old school, never forget that speaking with a customer via phone can help provide them with the information they need to make a purchase or utilize a service they need.
+Phone conversations: While old school, never forget that speaking with a customer via phone is still quite powerful, and can help provide information needed to make a purchase or utilize a service.
 Encourage phone calls as much as needed if the business has limited online accessibility.

 4. Utilize social media platforms: